kurtbeheydt/capturethefri3d/README.md

 - Upload all files to a php-enabled webserver.
 - Make sure data.json is writable (chmod 777).

-## dummy player
+## dummy players

-Just for testing purposes, a lightweight variant to create dummy conquerers for ESP-WROOM-32 dev boards.
+Just for testing purposes, ightweight variants to create dummy conquerers/bombers for ESP-WROOM-32 dev boards.